Sources of funding

 - The Society of Biology has a VERY useful webpage which identifies various schemes (some of which are also listed below) in the field of life sciences and medicine.
 However, it is not kept up-to-date so soem of the links do not function.
 For example, the British Society for Cell Biology link should actulaly go to : https://bscb.org/competitions-awardsgrants/studentships/ and the British Society for Plant Pathology is actually this link: https://www.bspp.org.uk/funds/vacation

 - London Mathematical Society provides summer research bursaries.
-Please note that these require a contribution from the host supervisor/department so be sure to discuss this with any potential supervisor before you apply.
+Please note that these normally require a contribution from the host supervisor/department so be sure to discuss this with any potential supervisor before you apply.
 Imperial College students have benefitted from these Awards in the past.

 - Universities Federation for Animal Welfare has a Welfare Student Scholarship scheme which aims to encourage students to develop their interests in animal welfare and their abilities for animal welfare research.